 Fee For Internationals Students

-Ph.D Legal Studies shall be for a minimum duration of three years, including course work and a maximum of six years.
+Ph.D.
+Natural Resources Management shall be for a minimum duration of three years, including course work and a maximum of six years.
 Extension beyond the above limits will be governed by the relevant clauses as stipulated in the Statute/Ordinance of the individual Institution concerned.

-(a) M.Sc or M.Phil in a relevant field or equivalent. (b) In extremely exceptional cases the admission committee may consider an application from a candidate who possesses a B.Tech in a relevant field or equivalent.
+(a) M.Sc or M.Phil in a relevant field or equivalent. (b) In extremely exceptional cases the admission committee may consider an application from a candidate who possess a B.Tech in a relevant field or equivalent.
 Only those who have a minimum CGPA of 8.0 on a 10 point scale or 75% marks should consider applying in this category.
-It may be noted that consideration under this category would be evaluated extremely strictly by an evaluation and admissions committee and admissions would only be in extremely exceptional cases and would entail extended pre-Ph.D course work requirement.
-Candidates (sponsored/non-sponsored) applying on a part-time basis need to have a minimum work experience of 3 years in organizations approved by the department research committee.
+It may be noted that consideration under this category would be evaluated extremely strictly by an evaluation and admissions committee and admissions would only be in extremely exceptional cases, and would entail extended pre-Ph.D course work requirement.
+Candidates (sponsored/non-sponsored) applying on part-time basis need to have a minimum work experience of 3 years in organizations approved by the department research committee.